Akihiko Kondo: Post-wedding

-In 2019, he commissioned a human-sized doll of Hatsune Miku; he does activities like eating, reading, and watching movies with her.
-He also travels with her; he did so when he was invited to join a symposium at Kyoto University to talk about his relationship.
+In 2019, he commissioned a human-sized doll of Hatsune Miku; he does activities like eating, reading, and watching movies with it.
+He also travels with it; he did so when he was invited to join a symposium at Kyoto University to talk about his relationship.
 He has also done lectures elsewhere.
 In March 2020, Gatebox, responsible for Hatsune Miku's hologram, was shut down; some newspapers called Kondo the "first digital widower."
 Despite this, Kondo said his love for the character did not change.

 In June 2023, he founded the General Incorporated Association of Fictosexuality to provide comfort to fictosexuals, hold meetings with people that have similar views, and improve the understanding of the subject by the public.
 As such, sources have identified him as someone who "fights for the rights and acceptance of fictosexuals"; Izumi Tsuji, secretary of the Japan Youth Study Group at Chuo University, where he is a sociology of culture professor, described Kondo as "a pioneer for the fictosexual movement" to Deutsche Welle.
 Kondo hopes that "fictosexuals are not persecuted" and that all wedding venues will accept marriages with fictional characters in the future.